I'billin: History

-Roman period
+Roman Empire

 Archaeological evidence indicates that this was a Jewish settlement in ancient times, and findings include ritual baths and hiding complexes used during the First Jewish–Roman War.
 I'billin has been identified with the Jewish town of Evlayim or Abelim, which is attested in various Talmudic sources from the third century CE.

 A synagogue lintel dating between the 4th and 6th century CE was found in I'billin.
 It was repurposed as a step on the street leading to the village church and bears a text that translates as, "Remembered for the good is Baruch the Alexandrian(?) or son of Nehorai(?) who here supported (contributed) and made this gate.
 Amen.
 Peace."

-Fatimid period
+Fatimid Caliphate

 Nasir Khusraw visited the place in 1047 CE: "From Damum we passed south to another village, called A'bilin, where there is the tomb of Hud - peace be upon him! - which I visited.
 Within the enclosure here is a mulberry tree, and there is likewise the tomb of the prophet Uzair - peace be upon him! - which I also visited."

-Ottoman period
+Ottoman Empire

 18th century

+In the 1700s, I'billin was one of the best cotton producing villages in the Galilee in quantity and quality.
+It was controlled at that time by Ali ibn Salih al-Zaydani, who sold its crop exclusively to the Dutch merchant Paul Maashoek.
+I'billin was visited by Richard Pococke in 1737, who mentioned it was the residence of one of the area's "great sheikhs".
+The sheikh hosted Pococke and dispatched with him men from his retinue.
+Pococke noted that the hill upon which the village sat abounded in cisterns and the forests around were covered by carob and whitish-leafed oak trees.

-In 1760, a traveler between Acre and Nazareth noted "the castle of Abelin, on a beautiful eminence; and a town close to it", governed by Yusuf al-Umar, brother of Zahir al-Umar, the 18th-century ruler of the Galilee.
+In 1761, the traveler Giovanni Mariti noted "the castle of Abelin, on a beautiful eminence; and a town close to it", governed by Ali's nephew Yusuf al-Umar, brother of Daher al-Umar, the 18th-century ruler of the Galilee.
 The castle, still extant, probably dates from the 18th century.
 An Arabic inscription on the old village mosque credits the construction of both the mosque and the remains of a fortification in the village to Yusuf al-Umar.

 In 1799, I'billin was marked 'Obellin' on Jacotin's map surveyed during Napoleon's invasion.